Ethnographic Imagination Basel

 Ethnographic Imagination Basel – a series on reimagining the world from the mundane.

 Ethnographic Imagination Basel (EIB) is produced by the Institute of Social Anthropology at the University of Basel.
 It is a research, educational, and public engagement initiative exploring innovative forms of political imagination through ethnographic practice.
 The podcast promotes ethnography not only as a tool of scholarly research but also as a mode of imagination available to all, a means for pursuing deeper intercultural, contextual understanding and more ethical ways of being in the world.
-EIB explores the ways in which ethnographic imagination is used for grasping emerging trends in the global political economic order and the politics of culture and society.
+EIB explores the ways in which ethnographic imagination is used to grasp emerging trends in the global political and economic order and the politics of culture and society.

 On Diaspora - with Ghassan Hage